npaulson/spacetimeformer_battery/README.md

 # Prognosis of Multivariate Battery State of Performance and Health via Transformers - Repository

-This repository contains all codes required to reproduce the results in the manuscript.
+This repository contains all codes required to reproduce the results in the manuscript (currently under submission - a link will be provided when available).
 To run the spacetimeformer model, first install the package as described in the installation instructions below.
 Then download both directories from the ([materials data facility entry](https://doi.org/10.18126/ckt2-g8j2)) and put them in the ./spacetimeformer_battery/spacetimeformer/data/ directory.
 Below is an example of how to run the model for the CAMP dataset:

 ```
 >>> python train.py spacetimeformer battery_CAMP --run_name spatiotemporal_battery_CAMP --d_model 100 --d_ff 200 --enc_layers 4 --dec_layers 4 --gpus 0 --batch_size 4 --start_token_len 4 --n_heads 4 --context_points 1 --skip_context 1 --skip_target 10 --early_stopping --wandb --plot